 referred to as a hand switch, and it is made in several varieties:

 A lever which is angled in one of two or more positions actuates the toggle switches.
 A toggle switch is one example of a popular light switch which is used in household wiring.
-Most toggle switches are designed come to rest at any of their lever positions, and some will have an internal spring mechanism which will return the lever to some kind of normal position allowing what is termed “momentary” operation.
+Most toggle switches are designed to come to rest at any of their lever positions, and some will have an internal spring mechanism that will return the lever to some kind of normal position allowing what is termed “momentary” operation.

 The push-button switches are two-position devices that are controlled with a push and release button.
-For momentary action, majority of push-button switches have a spring mechanism internally which returns the button to its “unpressed,” or “out,” position.
+For momentary action, of the push-button switches have a spring mechanism internally which returns the button to its “unpressed,” or “out,” position.
 With every press of the button, several push-button switches will turn on or off alternately.
 Some push-button switches will remain in their “pressed” or “in” position till the button is pulled back out.
 Normally, this type of push-button switches does have a mushroom-shaped button for quick push-pull operation.

 This type of switches are actuated with some sort of rotary knob or lever to select one of two positions or more.
 Compared to the toggle switch, selector switches can either stop at any of their positions or have spring-return mechanisms for momentary activity.